hritesh93/Event-Meet/README.md

-## Looking for a Event hosting platform?
+## Looking for an Event hosting platform?

 ### Find all of your events here!!
 #### 1. $npm install